opengisch/QFieldCloud/README.md

 ### Storage

-You can use either the integrated `minio` object storage, or use an external provider (e.g. S3) with versioning enabled.
+You can use either the integrated `rustfs` object storage, or use an external provider (e.g. S3) with versioning enabled.
 Check the corresponding `STORAGE_*` environment variables for more info.

 ### Database